ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 choose.
 When we talked about leveraging commodities first, how do we make sure that the services we leverage are the right ones?
-Unfortunately the word serverless is often bloated with other marketing meanings, which means you might accidentally pick non-commoditized services that the platform provides, even when they're advertised as serverless.
+Unfortunately the word serverless is often bloated with other marketing meanings, which means you might accidentally pick non-commoditizing services that the platform provides, even when they're advertised as serverless.

 Guardrailing your options here will reduce such error.
 Decision-making process